stevealbertwong/stevealbertwong.github.io/_posts/2017-09-03-Marko Chain Monte Carlo.md

 Given the stationary distribution of our Markov Chain, the posterior integral from Bayesian inference is intractable.
 (TBC) => but how is MCMC linked to transition matrix and posterior bayesian inference ??

+The main theorem we need to do anything useful with Markov chains is the stationary distribution theorem (sometimes called the “Fundamental Theorem of Markov Chains,” and for good reason).
+What it says intuitively is that for a very long random walk, the probability that you end at some vertex v is independent of where you started!
+All of these probabilities taken together is called the stationary distribution of the random walk, and it is uniquely determined by the Markov chain.

+Graph is required to be strongly connected

 ## Intuition from Reject Sampling